Judge grants $16,000 PR bond for suspended Sen. Courson - South Carolina Radio Network

-Suspended State Sen. John Courson, R-Richland, will remain free on a $16,000 personal recognizance bond as he prepares an upcoming trial on ethics-related charges.
+Suspended State Sen. John Courson, R-Richland, will remain free on a $16,000 personal recognizance bond as he prepares for an upcoming trial on ethics-related charges.

 Circuit Judge Knox McMahon determined the longtime senator is not a flight risk and backed arguments from a defense attorney that Courson is fighting Stage IV melanoma.
 Lead special prosecutor First Circuit Solicitor David Pascoe did not contest the decision.
 Courson never spoke during the hearing.